 The practice of raising seafood in a controlled environment has been practiced for thousands of years.
 It was used by the indigenous people of Australia and within the Roman Empire.
 Aquaculture practices in China during the Tang Dynasty led to a mutation that created the goldfish, now a ubiquitous household pet.

 In modern times, aquaculture is one of the fastest-growing food production sectors in the world.
 Natural fisheries have limitations on how many fish can be caught and are only available during certain months of the year.
 As an alternative, aquaculture can provide large and consistent quantities of fish and seafood.
 The addition of aquacultural stocks such as salmon and oysters into the marketplace has helped meet current seafood demands.

 Jobs in Aquaculture

-There are several career opportunities within aquaculture, and most, but not all, will require some kind of degree or advanced training.
+There are several career opportunities within aquaculture, and most, but not all, will require a degree or advanced training.
 Aquaculturists can find work with state and federal government agencies, on fish farms, and within academia.
-To be an aquaculture farmer, on-the-job training is the main requirement.
+On-the-job training is the main requirement to be an aquaculture farmer.

 The next step up would be an aquaculture manager.
 Responsibilities of this job include overseeing the fish hatchery or facility, supervising staff, and the usual managerial duties such as maintaining inventory and revenue.

 For research-oriented aquaculture positions, such as biological technicians, who conduct experiments, a bachelor's degree in biology or a related field is usually required.